Postgraduate Diploma in Education (Part-time) – Traditional Stream

 Both Chinese and English languages are used in the Programme.
 The choice of medium of instruction depends on the nature of individual courses.

-- Requirements of Field Practice (To fulfill the requirements for satisfactory completion of Field Practice, students are required to:)
+To fulfill the requirements for satisfactory completion of Field Practice, students are required to:

 - accumulate a duration of 12 weeks on-site Supervised Teaching Practice in a school setting if they do not have a full-time teaching position during the period of study;

-- teach at least 48 lessons on his/her major subject (or equivalent to 32 teaching hours);
+- teach at least 48 lessons on his/her specializing subject (or equivalent to 32 teaching hours);

 - complete at least 2 Supervised Teaching Practice Assessments (STPA);